Our teachers make a difference.Exceptional educators guide and engage.

 Bringing a set of unique skills to her teaching practice, Laura is an experienced Music and ESL teacher who holds a Diploma in Counselling.
 Laura is able to foster and develop relationships with her students that both nurture and develop their inherent qualities, strengths and talents.

-YEAR 3 AND 4 PROGRAM
+YEAR 4 PROGRAM